mluenich/starter-academic/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a Postdoc in communication research at Heinrich Heine University in Düsseldorf, Germany.
+Asof 2021, I am a Postdoc in communication research at Heinrich [Heine University in Düsseldorf](https:://www.hhu.de), in Germany.

+My professional work focuses on the connections between data and society.
+This ranges from work that theorizes and analyzes the meaning of data in social life ([see here for my publications](https://marcoluenich.com/#publications)).
+In my analysis, as a trained empirical researcher, I also collect data and employ methods of [statistical data analysis](https://bookdown.org/luenich/Latente_Variablen/).
+I explicitly reflect and appreciate the challenges that this poses to my scientific self, every day.

+The work with [my colleagues](https://www.phil-fak.uni-duesseldorf.de/kmw/professur-i-prof-dr-frank-marcinkowski/) brings me utmost joy and the urgency to make most of every day, as these are numbered (I, too, do count).

-My PhD focused on the German public's perceptions and expectations concerning Big Data.
+My PhD focused on the German public's perceptions and expectations concerning Big Data and more information will follow soon.